 The bike weighs in at 9.70 kilos including pedals

-Update November 2011 : I’ve now done over 1260 kms in less than 8 months with this bike, the first ride was in March 2011, so far so good, I’ve changed nothing, a couple of long rides of over 90km in one go with it, it’s just fine, its fun what you can do with a singlespeed 🙂
+Update November 2011 : I’ve now done over 1260 kms in less than 8 months with this bike.
+The first ride was in March 2011.
+I’ve changed nothing, a couple of long rides of over 90 kms in one go with it, it’s just fine, its fun what you can do with a singlespeed 🙂